MateuszSerafin/GNS3Projects/Access Layer test network/all_pcs/bitlocker/readme.txt

 TPM the best way i see it to use TPM.
 Someone could steal the hard-drive but it would be encrypted as those PC's would be inside company someone would need to steal whole PC in order to access TPM and after it's still sophisticated attack.

 Also look at GPO's from DC0 for configuration of that

+It looks like that there is an option -AdAccountOrGroupProtector.
+I am currently testing it's behaviour but from what i have seen it uses tpm,Numerical password and Identity of user.
+This would be ideal because if it would encrypt just base of windows (it wouldn't really matter if someone would steal it).
+And then encrypt each user data differently based on a password it would be what i need for this network.
+Unfortunately testing this takes time